 U.S. Department of Labor Hourly Worker Requirements

 Usually, call center employees are paid at an hourly rate.
-The U.S. Department of Labor administers the Fair Labor Standards Act, which states how workers who are paid hourly must be treated.
+For call centers in the United States, the U.S. Department of Labor administers the Fair Labor Standards Act, which states how workers who are paid hourly must be treated.
 The employer is required to pay at least the national minimum wage unless the state minimum wage is higher.
 Furthermore, hourly employees who work more than 40 hours per week must be paid an overtime rate, the amount of which should be of one and a half times their normal hourly wage.

 It is up to the call center manager to ensure that there are enough people in the call center to handle the expected call volume at any given time.
 Call center managers often use applications to predict how many call center agents will be needed to handle the projected volume in half-hour increments.
 This helps ensure that workers get their required break times.